Calculating Child Support Under California Guidelines

 Can Parents Agree on a Child Support Amount?

-Parents may—and usually do—agree with each other about the amount of child support, either as part of an overall marital settlement agreement or just on the support issue.
-To do that in your case, you can start out by using the state's calculator to estimate the guideline amount of support.
-Then, if you want to negotiate for any adjustments to that amount, you could apply the rules (discussed above) for deviating from the guideline.
+Parents may—and usually do—agree with each other about the amount of child support, either as part of an overall divorce settlement agreement or just on the support issue.
+To do that in your case, you'll still need to start by using the state's calculator to estimate the guideline amount of support.
+Then, if you want to negotiate for any adjustments to that amount, you could apply the rules (discussed above) for deviating from the guidelines.

 Be aware, however, that you will need to submit your agreement (or "stipulation") to the court for approval.
 If the agreed amount of support is below the guideline amount, the judge won't approve it unless you and the other parent(s) declare that: